tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 ```

-Let's watch the donut spin...get to the menu, and hit '??'.
+Let's watch the donut spin...get to the menu, and type 'donut\<ret\>'.

 Hmm, nothing's happening.
 Actually, I typed something into chat that I kind of got the demo working, but the donut part wasn't working.
 But when I came back to my `litex_term` window, there was a donut!
 It was working...just really slowly.
 I timed it, and measured one update evry XX seconds.